ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 Base the name of the module on the part of AWS that you actually use.
 (A good rule of thumb is to take whatever module you use with boto as a starting point).
-Don't further abbreviate names - if something is a well known abbreviation due to it being a major component of AWS, that's fine, but don't create new ones independently (e.g. VPC, ELB, etc. are fine).
+Don't further abbreviate names - if something is a well known abbreviation due to it being a major component of AWS, that's fine, but don't create new ones independently (e.g. VPC, ELB, and similar abbreviations are fine).

 Unless the name of your service is quite unique, please consider using "aws_" as a prefix.
 For example "aws_lambda".